The Best Activities, Attractions, Sights and Tours on the North Island

 Instead of a waterpark, Gisborne has its own natural waterslide at the Rere Rockslide.
 Get a bodyboard or an inflatable mattress and have the time of your life!

 Location: Rere, Gisborne.
 Plan your visit with the 10 Best Things to Do in Gisborne.

 49. Watch the Underwater World Through a Clear Kayak

 New Zealand’s waters might be a little too cold for us mere mortals to casually snorkel in, but that’s where clear kayaking comes in!
 It allows you to observe the fish and kelp forests without getting wet.
-Hire a Clearyak at the Goat Island Marine Reserve (more info on Viator and Tripadvisor).
+Hire a Clearyak at the Goat Island Marine Reserve.

 Location: Leigh, North Island.
 See more stuff to do in the 10 Best Things to Do in Leigh.

 50. Roll Down a Hill in a Giant Inflatable Ball